 Note that if you modified your car from its original factory finished without the insurer’s knowledge, you will not be able to receive first-party benefits if you get into an accident while driving it.

-- Income Loss: when a car accident leaves you and the other insured drivers in your policy unable to work, your insurer will compensate you for 80% of your income or at least $25,000 per month, up to a total of $50,000
+When a car accident leaves you and the other insured drivers in your policy unable to work, your insurer will compensate you for 80% of your income or at least $25,000 per month, up to a total of $50,000.

-- Accidental Death: if anyone under your policy dies from a car accident within 24 months from the accident date, an amount of at least $25,000 is paid to the beneficiary of the policy
+If anyone under your policy dies from a car accident within 24 months from the accident date, an amount of at least $25,000 is paid to the beneficiary of the policy.

-- Funeral Benefit: if a policyholder passes away within 24 months from an accident, this benefits covers at least $2,500 for expenses related to the funeral, burial, cremation, or other form of disposition
+If a policyholder passes away within 24 months from an accident, these benefits cover at least $2,500 for expenses related to the funeral, burial, cremation or another form of disposition.

-- Combination: instead of separately purchasing the three optional benefits above, you can combine them and get covered for at least $177,500
+Instead of separately purchasing the three optional benefits above, you can combine them and get covered for at least $177,500.

 In Pennsylvania, you have the option of choosing between two rights to sue, limited vs. full rights, when purchasing the policy.
 This restriction was implemented in part to reduce the backlog of cases and administrative burden in court without.
 The choice is binding until the policy’s renewal.
 The two tort options are:

 Limited Tort Right